jupyterhub/repo2docker/docs/source/faq.md

 ## How should I specify another version of Python 3?

-One can specify a Python version in the ``environment.yml`` file of a repo.
+One can specify a Python version in the ``environment.yml`` file of a repository.

 ## Can I add executable files to the user's PATH?